 A closer look at the Earnin app

-Who the Earnin app is good for
+Who is Earnin good for?

-How to set up an Earnin account
+How to apply with Earnin

-- Employer information
+- Upload your employment information